TomfromBerlin/zsh-cmd-time/README.md

 ```zsh
 zplugin load TomfromBerlin/zsh-cmd-time
 ```
-to your .zshrc. [zplugin](/../../../../TomfromBerlin/zplugin) downloads the plugin, and compiles it with zcompile giving your shell a noticeable performance boost.
+to your `.zshrc` to install the zsh-cmd-time plugin. [zplugin](/../../../../TomfromBerlin/zplugin) then downloads the plugin, and compiles it with zcompile giving your shell a noticeable performance boost.

 **To display the execution time in the right prompt, add the following line to your prompt definitions (probably in your .zshrc)**.